nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 >This should result in an output file that has 220 UCE probes that were present (=1) in all 16 species.

 Now we will use these to extract position for each probe on each chromosome from the SAM files generated during **Step 2**.
 We will use the shell script ```chromosome_retriever.sh``` to collect the necessary SAM files (now in TSV format).
+We will make the script executable and then run it in the same directory that the previous shell scripts were executed in.

 ```
 chmod +x chromosome_retriever.sh